How we maintain local highways

 Regular performance meetings with utilities are held to enable a shared understanding as to why non-compliance has occurred and what measures can be introduced to prevent future reoccurrences.

-Also, the enforcement measures taken such as the number of FPNs and Overruns issued over a period are reviewed.
+Enforcement activity such as the number of FPNs and Overruns issued over a period is reviewed.

 This contributes to improving the safety of road users in terms of signing and guarding whilst protecting the highway asset by ensuring the quality of works on the highway.